Mauluk92/Python/White_Rose/README.md

 # WhiteRose Blog web application using Django

-This is a minimal web application for Social Blogging, developed using django framework.
+This is a minimal web application for Social Blogging, developed using django framework, deployed on heroku.

 # Table of Contents
 1. [Technologies](#technologies)